What are the other responsibilities of the Office of Diversity and Inclusion?

 In the role of investigator, the staff member listens to complaints, reviews and gathers information by talking to you and the accused, and witnesses, if there are any.
 The investigator also maintains a record, provides information and seeks an appropriate resolution sought.
 An intake form and information checklist will probably be used during the interview to ensure that important issues are covered.
 The intake form will also be used to document what course of action you decide to follow.

-The Division of Diversity, Access and Equity is also available to provide guidance on reasonable accommodations if you require one to perform the essential functions of your position.
+The Division of Diversity and Inclusion is also available to provide guidance on reasonable accommodations if you require one to perform the essential functions of your position.

 What is the informal review process?